Disappearances of Paul and Sarah Skiba and Lorenzo Chivers: Investigation

+Theories

 Publicity

 Donovan appeared on The Montel Williams Show to speak regarding the disappearances.
 She also appeared on a subsequent MSNBC special, during which she disclosed that law enforcement had told her she failed a polygraph examination.
 "I'd never hurt them," she told the MSNBC interviewer.
 "I'd never hurt them.
 The police have tried to say that I killed them or I had them killed."
 Donovan claimed in this special that Paul was killed by drug dealers who rented parking spaces from the Tuff Movers lot, and whose vehicles he had recently towed.
 The case has received coverage from Fox's America's Most Wanted and journalist Nancy Grace.

+Legacy

+In 2016, their names were included on a list of missing persons as part of a Colorado Senate bill petitioning for a statewide Missing Persons Day, which was signed into law on February 5 of that year.